nfrechette/nfrechette.github.io/_posts/2017-04-13-modern_simd_matrix_multiplication.md

 # <a name="results"></a>The results

 For our purposes, each test will be run **1000000** times and the cumulative time will be considered to be **1** sample.
 We will repeat this to gather **100** samples.
 To avoid skewing in our data that might result from various external sources (CPU frequency changes, other OS work, etc.), we will retain and use the **80th** percentile from our dataset.
 Due to the simple nature of the code, this should be good enough for us to draw meaningful conclusions.
+All measurements are in **milliseconds**.

 All of my raw results are parsed with a simple python script to extract the desired percentile and format it in a table form.
 The script can be found [here](https://github.com/nfrechette/DirectXMathOptimizations/blob/master/parse_stats.py).